Amir-Ahammed/Microsoft-Endpoint-Administrator/Configuring Windows Hello for Business, SSPR, & MFA.md

 Windows Hello is Microsoft’s modern authentication system that replaces passwords with more secure and convenient methods such as biometrics (face, fingerprint) or PIN.

 ### Why Use Windows Hello?

-- **Stronger Security:**
-  - Eliminates traditional passwords: Passwords are easy to steal, reuse, guess, or leak.
-Windows Hello removes this weakness.
+1. It’s More Secure
+   - No traditional passwords (which can be stolen).
+   - Your fingerprint, face, or PIN stays **only on your device**, never online.
-  - Uses biometric or PIN tied to the device: Your PIN/biometric never leaves the device.
-Even if someone steals your Microsoft account password, they cannot sign in without physical access to your device.
+   - Even if someone knows your Microsoft account password, they **cannot** log into your PC without your device.
-  - Uses hardware-based protection: Windows Hello uses TPM (Trusted Platform Module) to securely store authentication keys.
-This protects against:
-- **Faster & More Convenient**
-  - Face sign-in: instant login
+2. It’s Faster
+   - **Face sign-in** → just look at the screen
-  - Fingerprint: quick tap
+   - **Fingerprint** → quick tap
-  - PIN: faster than typing a long password: More speed, less friction, especially in enterprise environments.
+   - **PIN** → faster than typing a long password
-- **Resistant to Remote Attacks**
+3. It Protects Against Online Attacks
-  - A password can be stolen remotely.
+   - Passwords can be stolen from the internet.
-  - A Windows Hello key cannot.
+   - Windows Hello data (face/fingerprint/PIN) **cannot**, because it never leaves your device.
-    > Even if hackers breach a database, they don’t get your biometric data or PIN because they are stored locally and cryptographically protected.
-- **Enterprise Ready**
-  - Zero Trust authentication
-  - Passwordless deployments
+4. It’s Great for Work
+   - Works well with **Zero Trust** security.
+   - Helps companies go passwordless.
-  - Reduced help desk password reset costs
+   - Reduces help desk password reset requests.
-  - Better user experience
+   - Gives users a better, faster login experience.

-<details><summary><h3>Configure Windows Hello in Intune</h></summary>
+<details><summary><h4>Configure Windows Hello in Intune</h4></summary>

 1. **Navigate to**: `Intune → Endpoint security → Account protection → Create Policy`
 2. **Choose:**